rileyle/UCGretina/README.md

-Five text files present in the working directory in which `UCGretina` is run determine the geometry of the crystals (`asolid`), including coaxial and back dead layers, the segmentation of crystals for readout (`aslice`), the assembly of crystals into quads (`acluster`), the aluminum vacuum jacket surrounding the crystals in each quad (`awalls`), and the placement of modules into the array
+Five text files present in the working directory in which `UCGretina` is run determine the geometry of the crystals (`asolid`), including coaxial and back passive layers, the segmentation of crystals for readout (`aslice`), the assembly of crystals into quads (`acluster`), the aluminum vacuum jacket surrounding the crystals in each quad (`awalls`), and the placement of modules into the array